MPI Solutions for GPUs

 - CUDA-aware MPI takes advantage of best GPUDirect technology available

-With Kepler GPUs & Hyper-Q, multiple MPI processes can share the GPU.
+With Kepler class and later GPUs & Hyper-Q, multiple MPI processes can share the GPU.

 Implementations of CUDA-aware MPI are available from several sources: